digininja/DVWA/README.md

 ### Other Configuration

-Depending on your Operating System as well as version of PHP, you may wish to alter the default configuration.
+Depending on your Operating System, as well as version of PHP, you may wish to alter the default configuration.
 The location of the files will be different on a per-machine basis.

 **Folder Permissions**: